PR Pulse: GitHub PR Age & Complexity Extension

 Why PR Age Matters

-- Higher defect rates: PRs open longer than 3 days have significantly more bugs introduced, partly because authors lose context over time.
+- Higher defect rates: PRs open longer than 3 days tend to ship more bugs, partly because authors lose context over time.

 - Lower review quality: Reviewers tend to rubber-stamp old PRs to clear their queue, leading to less thorough feedback.